bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Web-Developer-s-Technical-Glossary.md

 **Customer relationship management (CRM)** — a CRM system allows businesses to
 manage business relationships and the data and information associated with them.
 E.g. using CRM to track holiday bookings for a holiday bookings site.
 The CRM
-would have information on the customer and the trip they're planning/ have
+would have information on the customer and the trip they’re planning/ have
 booked and any staff members or actions that may need taking to progress or
 confirm their booking.